abhishek-kumar-code/Redfish_Public/Specification.md

 #### JSON Schema format

 Each JSON Schema file contains a JSON object in order to describe [Resources](#resources), [Resource Collections](#resource-collections), or other definitions for the data model.
-The following properties can be found in the JSON object:
+The following terms can be found in the JSON object:
 * `$id`: A reference to the URI where the schema file is published.
 * `$ref`: If the schema file describes a Resource or Resource Collection, this is a reference to the structural definition of the Resource or Resource Collection.
 * `$schema`: A URI to the Redfish schema extensions for JSON Schema, which can be found at `http://redfish.dmtf.org/schemas/v1/redfish-schema-v1.json`.